Tag: springboot

 • Different ways to call REST APIs in Spring Boot without additional libraries

 In today’s world most modern web apps talk to each other through HTTP APIs.
 REST API is a popular standard for these HTTP APIs.
 So calling a REST API from your backend app is a critical functionality.
 Spring Boot provides multiple abstractions to do this in a simple way.
-Here are four different ways: Using…
+Here are five different ways: Using…

 • How to implement Aspect Oriented Programming in Spring Boot?